rust-lang/book/src/references-and-borrowing.md

 ## The Rules of References

-Here’s a recap of what we’ve talked about.
-The Rules of References:
+Here’s a recap of what we’ve talked about:

 1. At any given time, you may have _either_, but not both of:
     1. One mutable reference.